Our Impact

 At the end of 2019, we supported 300,000 vaccines for infants in Venezuela.
 We anticipate critical needs in 2020 as well.

-Vaccine Ambassadors has allocated additional funding for the purchase and delivery of vaccines to ensure that immunization services continue during the pandemic.
-We will respond to the fluid situation on the ground and maintain our flexibility to address new needs.
 In August 2020, 50,000 measles rubella vaccines arrived in Venezuela to be distributed to children in states close to the border (Táchira, Apure, Bolívar) and in the Capital District, given that these are entry points for migrants.
-Additionally, a portion of the shipment will be kept in storage of the national immunization program to be mobilized as required.
+Additionally, a portion of the shipment was mobilized by the national immunization program.

 In March 2021, 50,000 pentavalent (5 vaccines in 1 injection) vaccines arrived for infants and children in Venezuela.
-These vaccines will be used to start, continue, or complete the series to provide protection from five life-threatening diseases.
-This diphtheria antigen contain vaccines, will help aid in the effort to combat the diphtheria outbreak that began in 2016.
+These vaccines were used to start, continue, or complete the series, which provides protection from five life-threatening diseases.
+These vaccines, will also help aid in the effort to combat the diphtheria outbreak that began in 2016. to combat the diphtheria outbreak that began in 2016.

 How Our Funds Are Used